Options

 The cutoff value for distance where we stop computing the wall distance.
 For nodes that are farther than this distance away from any surface, the wall distance is set to a large constant.

 Useful option.
 Setting this to True will adjust the flowfield everywhere if the angle of attack changes between optimization iterations.
 The idea is that when the angle of attack is changed after a converged simulation, the residuals can stay low since this value only initially affects the residuals of the farfield boundary cells.
 As a result, the solver logic can do weird stuff because it is often based on the L2 norm of the residual.
-If this option is set to True, we do a simple linear adjustment of every velocity vector in the solution with the same change in alpha.
+If this option is set to True, we do a simple adjustment of the state vector with respect to the changes in the free stream conditions.
+The method to compute the correction is determined by infChangeCorrectionType.
+The correction is only run if the norm of the free stream state change is greater than infChangeCorrectionTol.
 As a result, the residuals jump up and the solver logic works as designed.
-This supersedes the
+This supersedes the RKReset approach.

 The -Cp value used to trigger the cavitation sensor.